algoq369/one/book.md

 This is where mathematical precision meets spiritual truth.
 The Fibonacci sequence, the golden ratio, sacred geometry—all originate here, in the Mental of creation.

+**Elemental Correlation: Air**

+In the four-element system, the Mental Plane corresponds to **Air**—thought, intellect, communication, the realm of ideas.
+In the five-element system, it corresponds to **Air**—the element of movement, thought, and mental activity.

+**The Mental Plane = Air Element = Gates 19-31 = Heart/Throat/Third Eye Chakras = Divine Mind**

 ---

 ---